St Brigid´s Day!

 Published by lisagingles

-Lisa Gingles is a Northern Ireland born, Valencia based artist.
-Having studied Fine Art in the University of Ulster, Belfast, she moved to Valencia, Spain in 1998.
-She has exhibited over the past few years in Spain, U.K, Ireland and N.Ireland.
-Lisa´s work is mainly made up of small drawings and collage using old book covers and there ripped out pages as a base. " The artist´s works conjure a bewitching world of eerie fairly tales and ancient folklore, a world where both menacing and benign forces of nature are at play" Sunday Business Post, 9th September 2012, Susan Morrel.
+Lisa Gingles is an artist born in Northern Ireland and based in Valencia since 1998.
+She graduated in fine arts from the University of Ulster in Belfast, where she began to develop her narrative style.
+She has exhibited nationally and internationally over the past years.
+Gingles´ artistic repertoire primarily consists of small drawings that are crafted using pages from old books or their covers as a foundation.
+Additionally, she has begun incorporating larger charcoal drawings and sculptures into her body of work. " The artist´s works conjure a bewitching world of eerie fairly tales and ancient folklore, a world where both menacing and benign forces of nature are at play" Sunday Business Post, Susan Morrel.